The Morph Tank by Ehpro/Ecigcity – Nice Idea But Does It Work In Practice?

 However it is still an extremely worthwhile product if you make the effort to get to grips with it.

-Ehpro are making some very appealing products of late with the Morph tank and the Billow V2 being two of my favourites.
+Ehpro are making some very appealing products of late with the Morph tank and the Kelpie RTA being two of my favourites.

 - Excellent build quality.